 9. End Buyers are Normally Higher Quality.
 Your standard end buyer is normally more stable both financially and as a future homeowner than a standard tenant.
 In that regard they normally, but not always, take better care of the property and pay more promptly than a standard tenant.
 You have to qualify them just a diligently, if not more than a standard rental tenant.

 10. There are Three Ways of Profit on a Lease Option.
 This is the strength of a lease option when done properly.
-First, you have an option fee that is paid up front that can be anywhere from a couple grand to 3 to 5% of the eventual selling price.
+First, you have an option fee that is paid upfront that can be anywhere from a couple of grand to 3 to 5% of the eventual selling price.
 Second, you have your monthly net cash flow after paying the mortgage.
-Third is the final selling price of the property, which can net you a nice bundle!
+The third is the final selling price of the property, which can net you a nice bundle!

 Hopefully, this article has convinced you that lease options can be a great investment strategy!
 They give you, short-term, medium-term and long-term cash flow.
 Remember though, that for a lease option to work out, it has to be done correctly.
 We highly recommend getting as educated as possible on the techniques and paperwork.
 In addition, a mentor or experienced associate can be priceless in ensuring that you have done it correctly.

 Finally, be sure to check your local laws.
 Please be aware that there are a couple of states, which either outlaw lease options outright or have strict rules and regulations regarding them.
+The Lease Option strategy works well in my home state of Colorado as well as most other states.
 For most areas, however, lease options are an opportunity to help a distressed buyer, help a challenged potential homeowner and to put a little cash, both legally and ethically, into your pocket.
 It doesn’t get any better than that!